List of ITV Breakfast programmes: Lorraine

 Lorraine is the early weekday morning, lifestyle and entertainment show for the British ITV network, presented by Lorraine Kelly.
-ITV Breakfast produces Lorraine, which airs every weekday from 08:30 until 09:25, following Good Morning Britain.
+ITV Breakfast produces Lorraine, which airs every weekday from 09:00 until 10:00, following Good Morning Britain.
 The programme replaced Kelly's previous show, GMTV with Lorraine.

 CITV

-CITV is broadcast each weekend on ITV Breakfast on weekends originally from 06:00-09:25 with their defunct magazine show, Scrambled!.
-In the summer holidays, it is usually cut back to 8.25am.
+CITV was broadcast each weekend on ITV Breakfast on weekends originally from 06:00-09:25.
+In the summer holidays, it was usually cut back to 8.25am.
+The CITV simulcast came to an end in August 2023, when kids programmes were moved to ITVX and ITV2.
+Daytime repeats are now broadcast during the earlier hours of the ITV Breakfast slot at weekends.